a-griffiths/AutoSpec/README.md

 - [ ] Fix automatic MUSE naming for use with different data.
 - [X] Let user import a segmentation map instead of images.
 - [ ] Add more useful information to output logs.
-- [ ] Let user specify wavelength ranges to extract images around emission lines.
+- [ ] Let user specify wavelength ranges to extract narrow band images around emission lines.
 - [ ] Implement an itterative process to perform cross-correlation mapping.

 ...and some more long term goals:

 - [ ] Create GUI interface.
-- [ ] Direct redshift estimation.
+- [ ] Direct redshift estimation?
-- [ ] Add option to output fits file for [MARZ](github.com/Samreay/Marz) analysis.
+- [ ] Add option to output fits file for [MARZ](github.com/Samreay/Marz) redshift analysis.
-- [ ] Integrate MUSELET and/or LSDCat input catalogs.
+- [ ] Integrate the input of MUSELET and/or LSDCat input catalogues.
 - [X] Improve speed of continuum subtraction.
 - [X] Adapt code to work on a per object basis.